 Pros

-- One-click setup for many common workflows.
+- One-click automations make setup fast for beginners.

 Cons

-- Limited flexibility for complex needs.
+- Limited flexibility for complex or custom workflows.

 n8n – Best for developers open-source flexibility